jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 # The Modern Learning Landscape
 Academia usually defines the courses for your major, determines the content and assigns the learning resources.
+You're told what to learn and in what order.

 After graduation, you're on your own.
 This is both liberating and a bit daunting.